Nurse hits 9 3-pointers to lead UConn over Syracuse 94-64 - News 12 Now

 The Huskies shot 62 percent from the floor, 52 percent from 3-point range and had 30 assists on their 33 baskets.

+Geno Auriemma said the performance had him shaking his head in awe.

+“Those first three quarters I just thought we were about as good as we can be in a lot of the areas you need to be good in this time of the year,” he said.

-Alexis Peterson had 25 points to lead Syracuse, which had boasted this week that it would bring the best guards in America into the rematch with UConn.
-Backcourt mate Brittney Sykes added 15 and Briana Day had 13 for the Orange, who finish the season at 22-11.
+Alexis Peterson had 25 points to lead Syracuse, which finished its season at 22-11.
+Backcourt mate Brittney Sykes added 15 and Briana Day had 13 for the Orange.

+“We didn’t expect to be going home,” said Syracuse Coach Quentin Hillsman.
+“We’re extremely disappointed.”

 UConn held Syracuse without a field goal for more than 3 ½ minutes early in the first quarter and used a 9-0 run to build an 18-7 lead.